 is payable, that fee, together with the procedure for adjusting or redetermining it, will be as recorded in Schedule One.

-In respect of any Additional Delivery Point, First Gas shall determine how it will recover its costs to design, construct, operate and maintain that Additional Delivery Point, which may include recovery via an Interconnection Fee (and, if applicable, a Termination Fee) payable by the Interconnected Party, determined in accordance with this section 11.
+In respect of any Additional Delivery Point, First Gas shall determine how it will recover its costs to design, construct, operate and maintain that Additional Delivery Point, including via an Interconnection Fee (and, if applicable, a Termination Fee) payable by the Interconnected Party and determined in accordance with this section 11.

-If pursuant to section 7.5 it owns Odorisation Facilities, and elects to recover its costs to design, construct, operate and maintain them via a separate Odorisation Fee payable by the Interconnected Party, First Gas will determine that fee (and any associated Termination Fee) in accordance with this section 11.
-That Odorisation Fee shall cease to be payable on expiry of the notice period referred to section 7.6, nor shall a Termination Fee be payable in respect of those Odorisation Facilities in that event.
+If it elects to own Odorisation Facilities, and recover its costs to design, construct, operate and maintain them via a separate Odorisation Fee payable by the Interconnected Party, First Gas may determine that fee (and any associated Termination Fee) as described in this section 11.

 Determination of Fees

-In respect of an Additional Delivery Point, First Gas shall set out provisional Interconnection and Termination Fees (if payable) in the Amending Agreement to be executed by the Parties.
-First Gas will determine the provisional fees using the then-current Regulatory Settings and First Gas’ estimate of its cost to design, build, operate and maintain the Additional Delivery Point (Estimated DP Cost).
+In respect of an Additional Delivery Point, First Gas shall set out provisional Interconnection and Termination Fees in the Amending Agreement to be executed by the Parties.
+First Gas will determine those provisional fees using the then-current Regulatory Settings and First Gas’ reasonable estimate of the cost to First Gas to design, build, operate and maintain that Additional Delivery Point (Estimated DP Cost).

-Subject to sections 11.6 and 11.7, approximately 4 Months after the Gas-On Date, First Gas shall determine confirmed Interconnection and Termination Fees for each Year until the Expiry Date using the then-current Regulatory Settings and its actual cost to design, build, operate and maintain the Additional Delivery Point (Actual DP Cost).
-First Gas will promptly notify the Interconnected Party in writing of that Actual RP Cost (with reasonable supporting detail) and the confirmed fees for each Year until the Expiry Date, which shall replace the provisional fees set out in the Amending Agreement.
-First Gas shall debit or credit the Interconnected Party (as the case may be) for the difference in the amount paid to that date based on the provisional Interconnection Fee and the amount that would have been paid based on the confirmed Interconnection Fee in First Gas’ next invoice.
+Subject to sections 11.6 and 11.7, no later than 6 Months after the Gas-On Date for an Additional Delivery Point, First Gas shall determine confirmed Interconnection and Termination Fees for each Year until the Expiry Date using the then-current Regulatory Settings and the actual cost to First Gas to design, build, operate and maintain the Additional Delivery Point (Actual DP Cost).
+First Gas will promptly notify the Interconnected Party in writing of that Actual RP Cost (together with reasonable supporting detail) and the confirmed fees for each Year until the Expiry Date, which shall replace the provisional fees set out in the Amending Agreement.
+First Gas shall, in its next invoice, debit or credit the Interconnected Party (as the case may be) for the difference between the amount paid by it based on the provisional Interconnection Fee and the amount that it would have paid based on the confirmed Interconnection Fee.

-With effect from the first Reset Date after the Commencement Date and every subsequent Reset Date until the Expiry Date, First Gas will re-determine the Interconnection Fees and Termination Fees for each Year remaining until the Expiry Date using the then-current Regulatory Settings and the Actual DP Cost (the new fees to be effective from each Reset Date), and notify the Interconnected Party of those new fees in writing.
-No adjustment to any amounts previously paid by the Interconnected Party shall be made after any re-determination of Interconnection Fees.
+With effect from the first Reset Date after the Gas-on Date for any Additional Delivery Point and every subsequent Reset Date until the Expiry Date, First Gas will re-determine the Interconnection Fees and Termination Fees for each Year remaining until the Expiry Date using the then-current Regulatory Settings and the Actual DP Cost (the new fees to be effective from each Reset Date), and notify the Interconnected Party of those new fees in writing (together with reasonable supporting detail).
+No adjustment to any amounts previously paid by the Interconnected Party shall be required after any re-determination of Interconnection Fees.

-If, pursuant to any request by the Interconnected Party, First Gas agrees to make material modifications (as determined by First Gas) to a Delivery Point after execution of the relevant Amending Agreement, First Gas may re-determine the Interconnection Fees and the Termination Fees to reflect any actual and reasonable costs it incurs in relation to those modifications.
+If, pursuant to any request by the Interconnected Party, First Gas agrees to make material modifications (as determined by First Gas) to a Delivery Point after execution of the relevant Amending Agreement, First Gas may re-determine the Interconnection Fees and the Termination Fees to reflect any actual and reasonable costs it expects to incur as a result of those modifications.

-When determining or redetermining any fees pursuant to this section 11, First Gas will not include any costs not directly related to the relevant Delivery Point.
+When determining or redetermining any fees pursuant to this section 11, First Gas will not include any costs not directly related to the relevant Delivery Point or Odorisation Facilities.
 First Gas will round up all Interconnection Fees, Termination Fees and Odorisation Fees to the nearest dollar per Day.